 Once you’ve made the mistake of forgetting a cutting board, knife or cups, you’ll never do it again.
-It’s best to have several cutting or cheese boards if you have a big group (as of writing this, we’re currently limited to five max in Sydney).
+It’s best to have several cutting or cheese boards if you have a big group.
 Once I get to the picnic, I’ll start unpacking things and spread the food out on the boards.
 It’s a fact that crackers from a cheese board taste so much better than directly from the packet.
 Also, on the knife front, I’d go real knife over a plastic one.
 I always find that a plastic knife never quite cuts anything properly.

 Okay, this one’s a biggie: before you head off, remember to slather yourself in sunscreen and bring it with you, too, so you can continually reapply throughout your picnic session.

 I’ve had picnics both with and without activities, and they’ve been great in both cases.
 The activities, by the way, were bocce ball and astrology cards.
 It’s nice to have activities just in case so I’d definitely recommend bringing them regardless of whether you think they’ll be used or not.